FAQs

 In general, you will have two to three business days to respond to an offer of enrollment.
 These offers are made via email.
 We send the enrollment offer to every email address listed on the family’s application form.
 Families should contact the Center to inform us of any change in their email addresses as necessary.
 Please note that if you do not respond to the offer by the deadline given, we will consider you to have declined the offer.

-Once you have accepted an offer of enrollment, you will then have two weeks from the date of the offer to turn in your non-refundable $500 security deposit; the security deposit holds your child’s space and is applied to your first month’s tuition.
+Once you have accepted an offer of enrollment, you will then have two weeks from the date of the offer to submit an ACH authorization form that will enable us to charge your non-refundable $500 security deposit; the security deposit holds your child’s space and is applied to your first month’s tuition.
 In the event you decide not to enroll your child in the program after paying the security deposit, the deposit will be forfeited.

 Can I delay my start date?